 - Turn on Late Payment Notifications: Even the most reliable clients can sometimes forget about the occasional invoice.
 Beyond setting clear initial terms, it’s worth considering turning on Late Payment Notifications.
 Here’s how!

 We believe it’s worth taking a close look at your invoice payment terms and perhaps changing them to something like one of these two options:

 “Thank you – we really appreciate your business!
 Please send payment within 21 days of receiving this invoice.”

 It’s polite, and includes the magical “21 days” formula.

 Or, if you run a slim-margin shop where every dime counts, but cash flow isn’t an issue:

 “Thank you for your business.
 We do expect payment within 21 days, so please process this invoice within that time.
 There will be a 1.5% interest charge per month on late invoices.”

 Review the payment terms you’re using on your invoices (you can change the terms and set default terms when editing any invoice).
-Play around with the wording based on our findings here and let us know if it makes a difference.
+Play around with the wording based on these recommendations and see if it makes a difference.

-Of course, with all this said, we know that still the very best thing you can do to get paid more often and faster is delight your customers with a quality product every time.
-That, plus decent manners can make all the difference.
+Of course, with all this said, the very best thing you can do to get paid more often and faster is to delight your customers with a quality product every single time.
+That, plus good manners and convenience, will make all the difference.

 More great ideas to grow your business